ZERICO2005/LIB-Dekker-Float/README.md

 # Attribution

-Some of the code is based on the quad-double and double-double implementations from libQD and libDDFUN.
+Some of the code is based on the quad-double, double-double, and double-quad implementations from libQD, libDDFUN, and libDQFUN.
 They can be found at https://www.davidhbailey.com/dhbsoftware/.

 libQD is licensed under a modifed BSD license which can be obtained from: https://www.davidhbailey.com/dhbsoftware/LBNL-BSD-License.docx.
 A copy of the LBNL-BSD-License is can also be found at `LIB-Dekker-Float/libQD/LBNL-BSD-License.txt`.

-libDDFUN is licensed under a limited BSD license which can be obtained from: https://www.davidhbailey.com/dhbsoftware/DHB-License.docx.
-A copy of the Limited-BSD-License can also be found at `LIB-Dekker-Float/libDDFUN/DISCLAIMER_and_Limited-BSD-License.txt`
+libDDFUN and libDQFUN are licensed under a limited BSD license which can be obtained from: https://www.davidhbailey.com/dhbsoftware/DHB-License.docx.
+A copy of the Limited-BSD-License can also be found at `LIB-Dekker-Float/libDDFUN/DISCLAIMER_and_Limited-BSD-License.txt` for libDDFUN, and at `LIB-Dekker-Float/libDQFUN/DISCLAIMER_and_Limited-BSD-License.txt` for libQDFUN.

 # Test Code